Leg 4 is everything else

 - You don’t have the words “crane companies” on your website (crane “company” but not “companies”).
 Add the words you want people to find.

-- You don’t have a claimed and verified google profile (google my business) page.
+- You don’t have a claimed and verified Google Business Profile (formerly Google my Business) page.
 Verify it and complete the Business Info section including keywords and services

-- Install images on website and social named with your brand and keywords and alt captioned
+- Install images on website and social captioned and tagged with your brand

 - Update an incorrect (old) address and phone number on Facebook Page.